wwevo/7dtd-chrani-bot/README.md

   * lobby
   * home

-*i have hardcoded a lobby suited for Navezgane, so if you want to take this for a spin, it's best to use the Navezgane map for now*

 since i haven't decided on a database yet, all data is lost on bot restart, it will survive a game-server restart / game-server-crash though, so you can test it out for a few days. nothing for a production server of course ^^

 ###installation:
-download files. put on a server or run it at home in a python terminal
+download files. put them on a server or run them at home in a python terminal

 to start the bot with full debug output use: